elastic/ecs/rfcs/text/0035-tty-output.md

 - process.io.bytes_skipped.length (type: number)

 Two new fields will be added to the process.tty object to track terminal window size
-- process.tty.lines (type: long, the height of the terminal)
+- process.tty.rows (type: long, the height of the terminal)
 - process.tty.columns (type: long, the max character width of each line)